Oh, here we go again.

 It would be one thing if Sex Education tried to rework it into something new, or even better if it were funny.
 But it’s neither.
 It merely fumbles, along hitting every rom-com cliché as it goes.

 Still not convinced?
-Here are a few more reasons to skip out on latest Netflix teen series.
+Here are a few more issues we had with the show.

 1. It Features A Cis Hetero White Guy Giving Out Sex Advice